bitlap/kflow/README.md

  */
 ```

-You can reference test case.
+You can reference to test cases.

 ## 2. TODO